nikitavoloboev/data/databases/databases.md

 - [HTSQL](https://www.htsql.org/) - Database Query Language. ([Lobsters](https://lobste.rs/s/45reoa/database_query_language_htsql))
 - [Organizational scalability and flexible database schemas (2022)](https://minimalmodeling.substack.com/p/organizational-scalability-and-flexible)
 - [What to use for caching DB requests?
 Redis?
 (2022)](https://twitter.com/JasonEtco/status/1490377350055346180)
+- [wait4it](https://github.com/ph4r5h4d/wait4it) - Simple go application to test whether a port is ready to accept a connection or check MySQL, PostgreSQL, MongoDB or Redis server is ready or not.